Skip to main content

 About

-In "Divine Dynamo Flamefrit," play as Yuto in top-down slashing stages and pilot the robot Flamefrit in first-person boss battles.
-Master both styles of gameplay to restore peace in the parallel world of Hologard, where you can find allies to summon in battle and explore a magical realm.
+"Divine Dynamo Flamefrit" is bringing back classic 2D action!
+Play as the hero Yuto in top-down slashing adventure stages, and pilot the magical robot Flamefrit for first-person boss battles!
+Master both styles of gameplay to restore peace to the parallel world of Hologard!

 • gameplay